 - Display evidence of tuition cost for one semester or one year.

-- Purchase of a CAD$10,000 Scotia Bank Guaranteed Investment Certificate (GIC) to pay living costs during the first year of stay in Canada.
+- Purchase of a CAD$10,000 Scotia Bank Guaranteed Investment Certificate (GIC) as a part of the student GIC college program to pay living costs during the first year of stay in Canada.

 - You must never have been refused a Canadian research visa before.